Coronon/PyOpenDmxUsb/README.md

 ```

-These will send command to the server setting the designated channels to the specified values
+These will send a command to the server setting the designated channels to the specified values

 #### Faster method

-As commands to the server are send as string you may also use the following method to get a tiny performance boost:
+As commands to the server are send as a string you may also use the following method to get a tiny performance boost:

 ```py